 NORTH OAKLAND DARTING ASSOCIATION, INC

-Click Here to download Rules in .PDF (Adobe Acrobat) format
+Click Here to download Rules in printable .PDF (Adobe Acrobat) format

 Rules

-1. Only players who have registered on team roster or on a change of roster form, paid their dues, are at least 21 years of age, and have been sanctioned by the Board, may play in matches.
+1. Only players who have registered on a team roster or on a change of roster form, paid their dues, are at least 18 years of age, and have been sanctioned by the Board, may play in matches.
+Players between 18 and 21 years of age must receive N.O.D.A.
+Board approval before being allowed to join a team.
+If a player who is less than 21 years old joins a team in our Adult League it is the responsibility of the Captain of that team to insure that said player obeys all of the laws of the Michigan Liquor Control Commission.
+(No alcoholic beverages will be served to or consumed by this player at the venue he is playing in on any League Night.
+Expulsion from our League of the Team Captain and the 18 to 21 year old Player without refund of any entry fees will be the punishment for this infraction.)
 All player registrations must include the players last average, whether with N.O.D.A. or another league.
 The Board will verify player averages and known ability prior to placing teams in appropriate divisions and before determining if a player may join a lower division team during the course of this season.

 2. Additions or deletions of players from the team roster requires Board approval.
 Requests for a "change in roster" (see exhibit I) must be submitted to the division coordinator, in writing, with the players fee.
 The division coordinator will then make his or her recommendation to the Board for approval or disapproval.
 If the player is approved by the division coordinator, he/she will sign "Change in Roster Form".
 Final approval will only come when 3 out of 4 ELECTED officials of the Board sign the Change in Roster Form.